PMunch/nim-optionsutils/README.md

 but also implements features found elsewhere.

 The goal of this library is to make options in Nim easier and safer to work with by creating good patterns for option handling.
-It consists of two files `optionsutils` which implements all the features, along with `safeoptions` which exists to provide a safe way to use options.
-I gives you all the functionality of the `options` and `optionsutils` modules, but will leave out `get` and `unsafeGet` so that only the safe patterns from `optionsutils` will be available for use.
+It consists of two files:
+`optionsutils` which implements all the features, along with `safeoptions` which exists to provide a safe way to use options.
+It gives you all the functionality of the `options` and `optionsutils` modules, but will leave out `get` and `unsafeGet` so that only the safe patterns from `optionsutils` will be available for use.